cudmore/cudmore.github.io/_posts/2017-10-17-Home-cage-activity.md

 Video files in .h264 need to be converted to .mp4 so they have meaningful fps.
 Do this with a bash script on osx.

- - Put the following code into a text file named convert.sh in same folder as .h264 files
+ - Put the following code into a text file named convert.sh in same folder as .h264 files.

 ```bash
 	mkdir mp4